 Once all the elements are ready, it's time to assemble them!

-- Photo 13: Take the pan out of the fridge and pour the cinnamon cheesecake mixture over it.
+- Photo 13: Take the crust out of the refrigerator and pour the cinnamon cheesecake mixture over it.

-- Photo 15: Place the cubed apples over the cheesecake batter.
+- Photo 15: Top the cheesecake batter with the cubed apples.
 Do it a little bit at the time as you don't want to put too much weight on the soft cheesecake batter or the apples will sink.

-- Photo 16: Lastly, cover the apples with the crumble topping.
+- Photo 16: Lastly, cover the apples with the streusel topping.

 - Place the apple crumble cheesecake in the oven (on the lowest rack) and bake for 60 to 70 minutes.
-The cheesecake should only jiggle a little bit when fully baked and will continue to set when cooled down.
+The cheesecake should only jiggle a little bit when fully bake; it will continue to set when cooled down.

-If the crumble seems to be burning or browning too quickly, either turn down the temperature or cover the cheesecake with aluminium foil.
+If the crumble seems to be burning or browning too quickly, either turn down the temperature or cover the cheesecake with aluminum foil.

 - Turn off the oven, open the door slightly (use a wooden spoon to hold the door open) and leave the cheesecake to cool down inside the oven for 1 hour.
 Take it out of the oven and leave to cool down at room temperature for 1 other hour, then in the fridge for at least two to three hour, or preferably overnight.

 Absolutely, you can basically use any type of cookies you want.
-Gingerbread or Biscoff Cookies will be great here too!
-You can also make a Graham Cracker Crust if preferred, but I then recommend adding a little bit of sugar to it.
+Gingerbread or Biscoff Cookies will be great here for example.
+You can make a Graham Cracker Crust if preferred, but I then recommend adding a little bit of sugar to the graham cracker crumbs.